andreatabi/EC_Earth_data/README.md

 ### Historical data

-Historical environmental conditions were obtained from the **EC-Earth3-ESM-1** model under the `esm-hist` experiment and ensemble member `r1i1p1f1`.
+Historical environmental conditions were obtained from the **EC-Earth3-ESM-1** model under the `esm-hist` experiment calculated as the mean and standard deviation of three ensemble members (`r1i1p1f1`, `r2i1p1f1`, `r3i1p1f1`).
 Model output was extracted from the BSC EC-Earth archive for the period **1975–2014**.

-Monthly variables were retained at their original temporal resolution, resulting in **480 monthly time steps** over the 30-year historical period.
+Monthly variables were retained at their original temporal resolution, resulting in **480 monthly time steps** over the 40-year historical period.

 The historical dataset comprises the following environmental and biogeochemical variables: